-Starbucks have adapted their brand for the Chinese consumer
+Starbucks has adapted its brand for the Chinese consumer

 Starbucks is a great example of how an American firm can successfully launch and remarket itself in a way that is appealing to the Chinese consumer.
 China is currently the second-largest market for Starbucks outside of the U.S. The corporation has plans to open 500 new stores in China by the end of the year.
 The company currently has locations in 90 Chinese cities and employs over 25,000 people in China.

 This success is partly because Starbucks caters to the Chinese market effectively.
 A range of Chinese tea is sold as well as moon cakes and traditional desserts.
 Management has also factored in Chinese social dynamics and expectations.
 There has always been a very strong emphasis on the family in this society with management making an effort to get to know employees’ families.
 The company said in a statement that; “family forums have been held for parents of store partners to hear managers discuss gratifying career paths at Starbucks.”
 This is intelligent and reflects a high degree of research into wider Chinese society and the importance of Confucian values.
 This type of specialized, local knowledge is invaluable for any western firm.

 The Chinese place greater emphasis on the social environment of the store

 Collaborating with Chinese business partners

 Starbucks announced a partnership with Chinese company Tingyi Holders to make and sell ‘ready to drink’ products in China.
 Laws and business practices can make it challenging for foreign companies to grow without local advice, knowledge, and networks.
 This example demonstrates that being able to adapt to this different marketplace often requires this kind of international collaboration.

-Here are some examples of how Starbucks are marketing themselves online in China:
+Here are some examples of how Starbucks is marketing itself online in China

 Starbucks has a Weibo account

 Starbucks has an official Weibo account and markets itself on this popular social media platform.
 With over 500 million users it is vital to have a presence here.

 - As it is summer the chilled, iced lattes are featured as the main image, the Chinese will often drink through a straw as pictured.